crnicholson/StratoSoar-MK2/README.md

 only pro mini 3.3v8mhz

 # Funding
 We currently have very limited funding to complete this project.
-We would love.
+We would love any outside support we could get to elevate this project to the next level.
+Reach out to me if you have interest at:
+1. charlienicholsonr@gmail.com (personal email).
+2.

-# Special Thanks
+# Special Thanks and Credits